TLDR

 The GrantPipe Alternative

 We built GrantPipe for EDs who need both donor management and grant compliance without paying enterprise prices.
-At $99-$499/mo with flat pricing (no per-contact scaling), it includes the compliance features neither Keela nor Little Green Light offers—restricted fund tracking, budget-to-actual reporting, and audit-ready documentation in every plan.
+Self-serve plans use published flat pricing with flat pricing and no per-contact scaling.
+GrantPipe includes the compliance features neither Keela nor Little Green Light offers: basic restricted-fund visibility and the compliance calendar on every plan, the full restriction lifecycle and compliance report pack on Growth, and budget-vs-actual exports plus advanced fund accounting on Audit-Ready.

 | Feature | Keela | Little Green Light | GrantPipe |